potomak/legion/README.md

 the DB?
 Well, for the same reason it is hard to write a distributed database in the first place.
-If you are storing state, you have to worry about scaling that state by distributing it across a cluster, ensuring the durability of the state by replicating it, finding the state so that it can be matched with relevant requests.
+If you are storing state, you have to worry about scaling that state by distributing it across a cluster, ensuring the durability replicating the state, and routing requests to the location where the state is stored.
 You have to worry about nodes entering an exiting the cluster, and how the state is repaired and rebalanced when the cluster topology changes.

 Wouldn't it be nice if you could get all that for free and just focus on logic of your microservice application?